pennlabs/infrastructure/BOOTSTRAPPING.md

 ### Add Grafana Credentials

+First, create an Oauth app for grafana under the Pennlabs organization.

-Create a secret in `secrets/data/grafana` with two attributes:
+Create a secret in `secrets/data/grafana` with the following attributes:

 - `admin-user` - username for grafana admin
-- `admin-password` - paassword for grafana admin
+- `admin-password` - password for grafana admin
+- `GF_AUTH_GITHUB_CLIENT_ID` - Client ID for the Github OAuth app
+- `GF_AUTH_GITHUB_CLIENT_Secret` - Secret for the Github OAuth app

 Also, follow this guide to set up Slack: